Tyler Swanson

 About Me

 My work crosses traditional disciplinary boundaries to explore the impacts of the renewable energy transition on rural communities.
 I earned a B.S. in Agricultural & Consumer Economics with a concentration in Environmental Economics & Policy and minors in Urban Planning and Sustainability, Energy, and Environment from the University of Illinois Urbana-Champaign in May 2023.
-I am currently pursuing my M.A. in Geography at the University of Arizona with an expected graduation date of May 2025.
-In August 2025, I will begin pursuing my Ph.D. in Community Sustainability at Michigan State University.
+I earned my M.A. in Geography at the University of Arizona in May 2025.
+I am currently pursuing my Ph.D. in Community Sustainability with a dual-major in Environmental Science & Policy at Michigan State University.

 Research Mission